CU-PWFA/GaussBean/README.md

 conda remove --name gaussbean --all
 ```

-You can also remove all folders and files relating to the GaussBean environment (which you downloaded from this repository), and finally, run
+Remove all folders and files relating to the GaussBean environment (which you cloned from this repository) and finally, run

 ```
 pip uninstall gaussbean